nphorsley59/survival-model/README.md

 ### 3. Strategize for Modeling

 I conclude Exploratory Data Analysis by bringing everything I've learned about the dataset together to prepare for modeling.
-I like to identify important features in the dataset, drop any data that won't benefit the model, and brainstorm a few promising modeling approaches.
+I create more advanced visuals, identify important variables, drop uninformative data, and brainstorm a few promising modeling approaches.

 ## <div align="center">Modeling</div>